bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Stolz/">Otto Stolz</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lie/">Guglielmo Libri Carucci dalla Sommaja</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lie/">Marius Sophus Lie</a>
-: An Italian mathematician who worked on mathematical physics, number theory and the theory of equations.
-He also published works on the history of mathematics.
+: A Norwegian mathematician who made major advances in the theory of continuous groups of transformations and differential equations.
+Lie groups and Lie algebras are named after him.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Niven/">William Davidson Niven</a>
 : A Scottish mathematician who was a friend of Maxwell and worked on electricity, magnetism and harmonic functions.